Note: This discussion was first posted to the Ephemera and Collectibles group. It has been updated and reposted here.

 In the ensuing months, I have added several addition publications that either I had found, or acquired with the assistance of Scott Shier.
 A recent one was even spotted first by Philip Riviere.

 And then came Jeff Persons comments in which he listed fifty-five additional publications to the ones I already had.
 Out of that batch, I was able to find thirty-two which I have included in my listing here.
 Of the fifty-five in Jeff's list, twenty-two were also on John's list.
 Of those twenty-two, I was able to find seven.
 Again, nowhere near a complete collection, but a good "second cut".

-I have since found two more publications, one each from John's and Jeff's lists; and two more recently found by Jeff.
+I have since found two more publications, one each from John's and Jeff's lists; and three more recently found by Jeff.

 0] National Geographic Magazine, September 1988, Page 352, “Spoofing the Geographic”: This article is a six page look at parodies and cartoons about the Society over the years.

 1] Scribner's Magazine, March, 1891, Page 61: "Mount St. Elias and Its Glaciers as Explored by the National Geographic Society's Expedition of 1890” by Mark Brickell Kerr.
 Article is twelve pages in length.
 It is nice to see that, even in its infancy, the Society was getting recognition.

 2] Century Magazine, April 1891 (Vol. 41, No. 5), Page 865, “Two Expeditions to Mount St. Elias”: This twenty page article documents the following: